ilee38/hacker-news-reader/README.md

 Clone this repository to your machine.
 Then create a python virtual environment as follows:

-1. On your terminal, navigate to the repository's root directory.
-Then execute:
+1. On your terminal, navigate to the repository's root directory and create a venv (**recommended**):

    ```bash
    python -m venv <venv_name>